MartijnDingemans/delayed_reactant_labeling/docs/source/design_choices.rst

 Rate equations
 --------------
 To be able to calculate the rate of change per chemical as a function of the current concentrations in the system, the :class:`predict.DRL` class analyzes the reactions.
-The rate equation of each chemical can be decomposed into the rate equations caused by each reaction step in the system.
+The rate equation of each chemical for the complete model can be decomposed into the rate equations caused by each reaction step in the system.
 These reaction steps are what the user inputs into the model.

 .. math::

     \frac{dc}{dt} = \sum_{r}{ \frac{dc_r}{dt} }

-For each reaction we can calculate the amount of created chemical:
+We can first initialize an array for :math:`dc/dt` filled with zeros, subsequently loop over each reaction step, and calculate the amount of created chemical(s) as follows:

 .. math::

-    dc_r = k_r \cdot \prod{[q_r]}
+    \frac{dc_r}{dt} = k_r \prod{[q_r]}

 where, :math:`k` is the rate constant for reaction :math:`r` with reactants :math:`q`.
-We can subtract this amount of created chemical from each reactant, and add it to each product to get the rate of change.
+We add this amount to each product of the reaction step, whereas we subtract it from each reactant.

 .. _Jacobian: